RobinLinus/coins-legacy/bitcoin-nano-network.md

 In the above re-sync scenario Alice updates every chunk.
 Suppose she runs a lightning network node and wants to watch her payment channels.
 That requires to update only the chunks which include her outputs.
 She just wants to verify that her output paths are still included in the set of UTXO paths.
 The worst case is that all her channels are spread across different chunks.
 So even in the worst case we have to download only ~1 MB per payment channel.

 **Side Note** This scheme provides nice privacy properties because an attacker would learn only in which chunks her outputs are included.
 Theoretically, she can further increase the anonymity set by downloading more chunks.

+## Optimizations

+#### Verifying the Total Supply
+The anchor of truth for the total supply is implied by the length of the headers chain and bitcoins reward halving function.
+We can apply a series of cheap integrity checks to harden our construction.
+The Merkle tree of chunks should be a *Merkle sum tree* such that its root commits to the total bitcoin supply.
+ - SPV proofs are sufficient to update a chunk's sum successively.
+ - Roughly speaking, 20% of a chunk's outputs prove 80% of its value.
+This results in relatively strong proofs for the total supply.
+ - Any output path implies the total supply at the output's creation date.
+ - Chunks are sorted chronologically so they have static upper limits of value.
+ - Only the most recent chunk's value can increase.
+All older chunks' values only *decrease* over time.